ScottLogic/blog/_posts/2025-02-14-tiny-computer-big-headache.md

 The performance differences between the Raspberry Pi Pico and a Windows PC can be attributed to several factors.
 The Cortex-M processor on the Pico runs at 133 MHz, while the Windows PC operates at 3 GHz, resulting in a speed ratio of approximately 1:23.
 However, the residual variance, roughly 1:10, suggests additional contributing factors.
 These may include differences in memory speed, the use of Flash versus RAM, and the word length of the processors (32-bit for the Pico versus 64-bit for the Windows PC).

 ## Conclusion and Next Steps
-I found rust a natural fit for embedded projects.
+I found Rust a natural fit for embedded projects.
 While the support crates are still in active development, they are mature enough to perform meaningful development.
 Compilation to native code and flashing to on-board flash is a painless process once the one-time setup is in-place.

 Despite a microcontroller being a hugely more constrained environment than we typically address, the lessons learned are applicable as: